Weekend Trips – Come Join the Fun!

 Spring trips are timed to take advantage of migration, with some going south in April to such places as South Carolin’s ACE Basin and others heading to the mountains in late May or early June as migrating species reach their summer breeding areas.
 Monterey in northwest Virginia always is a popular trip, but so are the North Carolina mountains.

-Under a new Forsyth Audubon policy for weekend field trips, there is a fee of $25 per person for members of Forsyth Audubon and $35 for nonmembers who plan to go.
+Under Forsyth Audubon’s policy for weekend field trips, there is a fee of $25 per person for members of Forsyth Audubon and $35 for nonmembers who plan to go.
 Participation is limited to 25 people.

 Recaps from other recent weekend trips.